The VII chord

 The VII chord in progressions

-The viidim chord is clearly the least frequent in diatonic based progressions.
-In addition, dim and half-dim chords are normally not used as other diatonic chord but rather non-diatonically.
+The viidim chord is clearly the least frequently used in diatonic progressions.
+In addition, dim and half-dim chords are normally not used as other diatonic chords, but rather non-diatonically.

 When the 3rd is omitted, the